shinesolutions/aem-aws-stack-builder/README.md

 A set of [Ansible](https://www.ansible.com/) playbooks for building [Adobe Experience Manager (AEM)](http://www.adobe.com/au/marketing-cloud/enterprise-content-management.html) architectures on [AWS](https://aws.amazon.com/) using CloudFormation stacks.

-Stack Builder has been designed with a focus on modularity, allowing the separation between network and application components, while also providing a flexible way to support multiple architectures that run a combination of the following components:
+Stack Builder has been designed with a focus on modularity, allowing the separation between network and application components, while also providing a flexible way to support multiple architectures that run a combination of the following components across multiple AEM versions:

 * `author-primary` - contains [AEM Author](https://helpx.adobe.com/experience-manager/6-3/sites/authoring/using/author.html) running in primary mode
 * `author-standby` - contains [AEM Author](https://helpx.adobe.com/experience-manager/6-3/sites/authoring/using/author.html) running in [standby](https://helpx.adobe.com/experience-manager/6-3/sites/deploying/using/tarmk-cold-standby.html) mode